Developing New Analysis Tools for Near Surface Radio-based Neutrino Detectors: Evaluating the neutrino analysis efficiency with Deep Learning

 \subsection{Using Deep Learning to identify neutrinos}

 For the deep learning approach, the same station 61 experimental data from \autoref{sec:eff_cuts} is used to evaluate the neutrino efficiency.
 A network is trained with all of the channels of input data and an architecture consisting of one hidden layer with size 10 8x10 kernels, a flatten layer, and a sigmoid output.
-There are 10k events from E-BG61, and 1.5k events from S-NU61 for the training data set.
-Then the CNN is validated with the remaining data, and the network output is shown in \autoref{fig:nu_netout}.
+There are 10k events from E-BG61, and 1.5k events from S-NU61 for the training data set, and then the CNN is validated with the remaining data.
+Over multiple trainings of the same model with different initial starting weights, there are two background events that are frequently misclassified; the amount of misclassified events varied between 1 and 4, with these two events appearing most often.
+These events are representative of the waveforms misclassified by the deep learning cut.
+The network output of a representative model is shown in \autoref{fig:nu_netout} with the two misclassified events.

 At a network output cut of 0.5, the CNN achieves almost perfect separation of data with 99.9\% signal efficiency and only two background events in E-BG61 incorrectly identified as S-NU61 events.
 These two events are shown in \autoref{fig:two_wfs}.
 A visual inspection of the waveforms in these two events shows that they have strong signals in ch5, connected to an upward facing LPDA, which is not consistent with the expectations of a neutrino event.
 Also, the channels involved in triggering the detector (0 and 1 in this case) are orthogonal channels whereas in neutrino events, the largest amplitude channels are typically parallel ones.
 Lastly, the waveforms involved in the trigger extend to $\sim$ \SI{75}{ns}, and for neutrino events the signal pulse is significantly shorter (see \autoref{fig:all_wfs}).
 Thus, these two events should not be considered neutrino events.
-Nevertheless, some potential reasons include the uncharacteristically high amplitudes of channel 0 and the more elongated pulse shapes in channels 0 and 1, which look more neutrino-like than most thermal noise events.
+Nevertheless, some potential reasons for the misclassification include the uncharacteristically high amplitudes of channel 0 and the more elongated pulse shapes in channels 0 and 1, which look more neutrino-like than most thermal noise events.
 There are also more high and low pulses in these two events, so it is possible that when the CNN uses kernel correlation to analyze them, it produces more positive contributions to the final network classification.

 As with the more traditional neutrino search analysis, the LPDA cut is applied to events that pass the deep learning cut.
 After this cut, no experimental events remain.
 The plot of correlation of the LPDAs versus SNR is given in \autoref{fig:correlate}.
 The events that survive the updown and dipole cuts from \autoref{sec:eff_cuts} in red circles and those that pass the deep learning cut in blue triangles.
 Also shown are the simulated neutrino signal event density and the experimental noise event density.
 In particular, the LPDA correlation values of the events that pass the deep learning cut are near the average value for thermal noise events, which is approximately $\chi_{\text{LPDA}}=0.3$.
 Both the cuts in \autoref{sec:eff_cuts} and the deep learning cut, when combined with the LPDA cut, reject all data events from station 61.
 Although these two methods give identical results after the correlation cut; the deep learning method rejects over 25 times more events for the same neutrino signal efficiency.